jamercee/signet/README.md

 signet's custom loader technology?
-The answer is simple -- while signet can detect if your script or it's dependencies have been tampered with, signet cannot detect if the signet loader itself has been tampered with (eg: if the hello.exe file was changed).
+The answer is simple -- while signet can detect if your script or it's dependencies have been tampered with, signet cannot detect if the signet loader itself has been tampered with (eg: if the *hello.exe* file was changed).

-The signet system provides widows code signing \<signet.command.sign\_code\> for your projects you deploy to windows.
+The signet system provides code signing \<signet.command.sign\_code\>
+for projects you deploy to windows.

 ### Code signing with Signet

 To use code signing \<signet.command.sign\_code\> with your windows projects will require you purchase a code signing certificate.
-These certificates can be purchased form one of a half dozen or so commercial entities.
+These certificates can be purchased from a number of commercial entities.
 You'll find a list of some of these vendors at the end of this page.

 Once you've purchased your certificate, you'll need to convert this file to a Personal Information Exchange File (also referred to as a [PKCS\#12